The Pros and Cons of a Pull-Behind Sprayer

 You Get to Save Your Personal Truck

-The pull-behind spray trailer will save you from having to drive your personal vehicle everywhere with a power sprayer permanently mounted on the truck bed.
+The pull-behind trailer will save you from having to drive your personal vehicle everywhere with a power sprayer permanently mounted on the truck bed.
 For busy pest/weed control owners, this is an important consideration.
-When not operating your business and trying to take care of loved ones or do other things in life outside your job responsibilities - the last thing you want is driving around with a power spray rig.
+When you are not operating your business and trying to take care of loved ones or do other things outside your job responsibilities, the last thing you want is to drive around with a power spray rig.

 Well, if you have a particular truck used exclusively for these purposes, then sure – but if it's your personal truck you have to leave sitting around doing nothing productive until next time, you might need to consider getting a pest control spray trailer.